TiffanyVlaar/TiffanyVlaar.github.io/CV.md

 - Assistant at Junior Science Lab, Leiden University, 2013.

 ***Service:***
+- Co-organizer NeurIPS Social for Early-Career Researchers Interested in Machine Learning & Climate Change with roundtable discussions, 2022.
 - Reviewer for ICML, 2021 and 2022.
 - Reviewer for the NeurIPS "Machine Learning and the Physical Sciences" and "ML Retrospectives, Surveys and Meta-Analyses" workshops, 2020.
 - Member of Mathematics Outreach Team, University of Edinburgh, 2018.